annashipman/annashipman.github.io/_posts/2017-12-08-a-year-in-the-life-os-lead.md

 Most importantly, I've [blogged about the benefits on the GDS blog](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/), which I've had feedback has been of huge help to open-source advocates across both government and industry.

 Secondly, I've addressed the reservations teams have around the practicalities of taking that step.
 The first question most people have is whether coding in the open is secure.
 It is.
-To make that clear, and to share the safeguards you need, I've published guidance about [when code should be open or closed](https://www.gov.uk/government/publications/open-source-guidance/when-code-should-be-open-or-closed) and [security considerations while coding in the open](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open).
+To make that clear, and to share the safeguards you need, I've published guidance about [when code should be open or closed](https://www.gov.uk/government/publications/open-source-guidance/when-code-should-be-open-or-closed) and [security considerations when coding in the open](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open).
 This not only helps people with the details, it also demonstrates our commitment to the policy.

 Thirdly, I've addressed some of the other practical details.
 For example, here is some guidance I wrote about [how we license code at GDS](https://github.com/alphagov/styleguides/blob/master/licensing.md).